systeminit/si/app/auth-portal/src/content/tutorial/03-deploy_containerized_app.md

 ---

 ## Deploy a containerized web application to an AWS EC2 instance
-Have this tutorial open in one browser window and your System Initiative dev Workspace open in another.
+Have this tutorial open in one browser window and your System Initiative workspace open in another.

-### The Workspace
+### The workspace
-Your System Initiative Workspace will look like this:
+Your System Initiative workspace will look like this:

 ![Initial System Initiative Screen](/tutorial-img/03-deploy_containerized_app/initial_system_initiative_screen.png)

 A few things worth noticing before we get started:
 * The primary navigation bar at the top of the screen has the Model icon selected
 <img src="/tutorial-img/03-deploy_containerized_app/model_icon.png" alt="Model Icon" class="inline" width="5%" height="5%"/> indicating that you want to work on your infrastructure Model.
 We'll get to the other icon at the top of the screen, for Customization, in a later section of the tutorial.
-* In the center of the screen is a Workspace where you will design your Model, with a progress bar on top.
+* In the center of the screen is a Canvas where you will design your Model, with a progress bar on top.
   * **What is a Model?**: In System Initiative, you build a Model of your infrastructure and applications.
 Think of this Model as a 1:1 simulation of the Resources you want to see in the real world, which provides immediate feedback on requirements and dependencies, and infers configuration on your behalf.
 You can safely iterate and experiment with your Model as much as you like without applying those changes to the Resources - it is purely a hypothesis about what you believe should exist.
 * In the top left, we have automatically created and named a Change Set for you using the date and timestamp.
   * **What is a Change Set?**: All of the changes proposed by your Model are made within a Change Set, and when you decide that the Model reflects the reality you want and hit `Apply Changes`, System Initiative will take all the proposed changes in the Change Set and apply them in the correct order - creating, configuring, or destroying Resources to bring them in synch with your Model.
 You can think of a Change Set like a lightweight git branch that auto-rebases on main - where main is the version that you believe best reflects the reality you want.
 We call the 'main' version of your Model the `Head`.
-* There are four panels on the sides of the Workspace.
+* There are four panels on the sides of the Canvas.
 These can be resized up and down, left and right, to give you more space when you're working on them.
-  * `Diagram Outline Panel` (top left): lists of all the Assets in your Workspace, with a recap of their current status.
+  * `Diagram Outline Panel` (top left): lists of all the Assets in your Canvas, with a recap of their current status.
   * `Asset Panel` (bottom left): a collection of the Assets you can use to build your Model.
   * `Changes Panel` (top right): The Proposed actions in your Change Set, and the changes already Applied.
-  * `Selected Assets Panel` (bottom right): Once you select an Asset in the Workspace, you can use this panel to view its attributes, source code, and Resource data, and configure it according to your needs.
+  * `Selected Assets Panel` (bottom right): Once you select an Asset on the Canvas, you can use this panel to view its attributes, source code, and Resource data, and configure it according to your needs.

 ### Modeling infrastructure